Do you like to visit haunted attractions when you travel?

-Grieving relatives would construct iron cages over the graves of loved ones, and keep watch for 24 hours a day until the body would be decomposed enough to be of no use to “resurrectionists” as they became known.
+Grieving relatives would construct iron cages over the graves of loved ones and keep watch for 24 hours a day until the body would be decomposed enough to be of no use to “resurrectionists”, as they became known.

 They claim they sold a deceased resident to the Edinburgh Medical College to recoup money owed, but when they realised how lucrative the body snatching trade could be, they ceased waiting for their victims to die and instead began suffocating them instead.

 The truth about Edinburgh’s Witches

-His paranoia spread and a huge number of innocent women were persecuted and many were burned at the stake on Castlehill.
+His paranoia spread and a huge number of innocent women were persecuted, and many were burned at the stake on Castlehill.
 It could be for a reason as simple as having a mole, red hair, or being accused by a vengeful neighbour.

 In 1912 a memorial called the Witches Well was erected at that spot where over 300 women were killed.
 So many people walk past it on their way up to the Castle without even knowing it’s there.

-Robert Louis Stevenson and the Strange Case of Dr. Jekyll & Mr. Hyde
+Robert Louis Stevenson and the Strange Case of Dr Jekyll & Mr Hyde

 However, it transpired that Deacon Brodie was living a double life in which he copied the keys of the grand houses he was allowed access to and burgled them in the night.

-William Brodie then became the inspiration for Robert Louis Stevenson to write the Strange Case of Dr. Jekyll and Mr. Hyde.
+William Brodie then became the inspiration for Robert Louis Stevenson to write The Strange Case of Dr Jekyll and Mr Hyde.
 You can view the actual cabinet made by William Brodie in the Writers Museum.

 The dark past of the Grassmarket

 From 1477 it was one of Edinburgh’s main marketplaces, housing places of trade, livestock pens, taverns and temporary lodgings.
 And it was also where public executions took place before they were moved to the Old Tollbooth jail.

 Terror at Edinburgh Dungeon

-The Dungeon sees a distinct increase in visitors during Halloween in Edinburgh when apparently many more people are willing to subject themselves to being spooked, and learning about stories like the (possibly true) cannibal family lead by Sawney Bean.
+The Dungeon sees a distinct increase in visitors during Halloween in Edinburgh when apparently many more people are willing to subject themselves to being spooked and learning about stories like the (possibly true) cannibal family led by Sawney Bean.

 The Real Mary Kings Close

-Touring the Real Mary Kings Close teaches you about the history of Edinburgh but also brings in aspects of murder, and the ghost of Little Annie said to be constantly looking for her family after they abandoned her to the plague.
+Touring the Real Mary Kings Close teaches you about the history of Edinburgh but also brings in aspects of murder and the ghost of Little Annie, said to be constantly looking for her family after they abandoned her to the plague.

 Little light infiltrated into these alleyways that were also used to dispose of the city’s waste which ran down into the Noor Loch, which is now Princes Street Gardens.
-But I’ll let you discover more on the tour itself…

 Murder at Holyrood Palace

-However, they were not a happy place for her, as in 1566 when she was heavily pregnant, her husband Lord Darnley and his men burst into her private room where she was with her secretary David Rizzio, and stabbed him 56 times in front of Mary, before putting his body in the next room.
+However, they were not a happy place for her, as in 1566, when she was heavily pregnant, her husband Lord Darnley and his men burst into her private room where she was with her secretary David Rizzio, and stabbed him 56 times in front of Mary, before putting his body in the next room.